PixelSenseiAvi/ML/README.md

 Gradient Descent at a point gives the tangent to curve we are traversing.
 It gives us the direction whether to traverse up or down.
 [![Gradient-Descent](https://spin.atomicobject.com/wp-content/uploads/linear_regression_gradient1.png)](#features)

+# Learning Rate
+Learning Rate is used to determine how fast to learn.
+The Learning Rate cannot be too high and can not be too low, we have to choose according to the given data set.

+# Special Thanks
+  Siraj Raval and Andrew Ng for this awesome content. -XOXO